 The First step in Equivalence apportioning is to divide the data into two sectors: valid and invalid segments.
 Here is the test result:

 - Invalid segment: Above 60 years

 In the above format, a valid segment refers to the value that the software accepts.
 This is called Valid Equivalence Partition.

-Since we realise how useful is equivalence partition testing is, we need to understand their shortcomings also.
+Since we realize how useful is equivalence partition testing is, we need to understand their shortcomings also.
 The success of equivalence of partition is dependent on our ability to segment the data and make a partition.
 During testing the gym form above, we do not know the code embedded by the developer.

 Let us consider that the developer coded: If age >14 and <60

 <Allow user to submit the form>

 Here the requirement shows that the age should be less than 14 or more than 14.
 Hence, with this test, we miss out on testing 14 as a value.
 As a tester, you need to be aware that equivalence partition testing shows that it doesn’t test all the combinations.